adeo/mozaic-design-system/src/pages/Principles/index.md

 #### One charter
 Consulting and using this charter will allow you to know and understand the brand's way of representing and expressing itself.
 This document is a summary.
-To find all the information, explanations and files, go to the digital platform:
+Here you will all the information, explanations and files available for use.

 ### OUR AMBITION
 We want to be seen as a leading company that advances the market and makes people grow.